Question:medium

 The Correct Option is A

-The Act says publication means making the work available to the public by issuing copies or by communicating it to the public.
-So Statement II is correct.
+Step 3: To know when first publication happens, Section 3 of the Act supplies the definition: making the work available to the public either by issuing copies or by communicating it to the public, which is exactly what Statement II says.

 Was this answer helpful?